mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 #### §10a.
 Individual Action
 1. Any person may take action provided—
 	1. there is no outstanding opposition towards it, and
-	1. they assume personal responsibility to practically reverse the action if required.
+	1. they assume personal responsibility for it.
 1. There is no specific format for Individual Action.
-Whilst in some cases it may be appropriate for the person to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be more appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
+Depending on the situation it could be appropriate for a person to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or to [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
-1. Any person who is opposed towards a current or proposed Individual Action should voice it early, clearly and kindly.
+1. Any person who is opposed towards an Individual Action should communicate it early, clearly and kindly.
-1. If a current or proposed Individual Action receives opposition it should be paused or postponed and the individuals involved should proceed with Unanimous Acceptance (§8b.)
+1. If an Individual Action receives opposition it should be stopped and the individuals involved should proceed with Unanimous Acceptance (§10b.)

 #### §10b.
 Unanimous Acceptance
-1. Unanimous Acceptance towards a proposal or action is attained while no one opposes it.
+1. Unanimous Acceptance towards an action is achieved when no person opposes it.
-1. There is no specific format for attaining Unanimous Acceptance.
-Many tools and techniques exist which may help, including: smaller-scale testing, presentation, debate, meetings with [planned agendas](http://cultivate.coop/wiki/Agenda_Planning), rounds, [talking sticks](https://en.wikipedia.org/wiki/Talking_stick), [hand-signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals), [speaker-lists](http://cultivate.coop/wiki/Taking_Stack_(Meeting_Facilitation_Technique)) or time-limits.
+1. There is no specific format for achieving Unanimous Acceptance.
+Many tools and techniques exist which may help, including: small-scale testing, presentation, debate, meetings with [planned agendas](http://cultivate.coop/wiki/Agenda_Planning), rounds, [talking sticks](https://en.wikipedia.org/wiki/Talking_stick), [hand-signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals), [speaker-lists](http://cultivate.coop/wiki/Taking_Stack_(Meeting_Facilitation_Technique)) or time-limits.
-1. If Unanimous Acceptance cannot be attained in a proportionate time-frame, the individuals involved should proceed with Score Voting.
-Proceeding to Score Voting (§8c.) on a topic should be done with Unanimous Acceptance but may otherwise be done by simple majority.
+1. If Unanimous Acceptance cannot be achieved in an acceptable time-frame, the individuals involved should proceed with Score Voting (§10c.).
+Proceeding to Score Voting should be done with Unanimous Acceptance, or failing that, by simple majority.

 #### §10c.
 Score Voting
-1. Firstly, individuals should discuss the current state-of-affairs, the initial proposal (if applicable) and generate alternative proposal(s).
-Afterwards, a list of proposals is created by gathering—
+1. Individuals should discuss the current situation and generate alternative proposals.
+Two control proposals are added to the list—
-	1. the initial proposal and/or the generated proposals,
-	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
+	1. 'status quo' (i.e. 'keep things as they are/change nothing',) and
-	1. an 'escalate procedure' control proposal (i.e. 'switch to Collective Change'.)
+	1. 'escalate procedure' (i.e. 'switch to Collective Change'.)
-1. Secondly, the individuals should score the proposals as 'support’, ‘accept’ or ‘oppose'.
-Afterwards the scores for each proposal are totalled by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3: the proposal with the highest total is selected.
+1. The individuals then score the proposals as 'support’, ‘accept’ or ‘oppose'.
+The total score for each proposal is found by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3.
+The proposal with the highest total score is selected.

 ### §11.
 Changing the Collective Agreements
-1. Any addition, subtraction or other change to the Collective Agreements must be made according to the following procedure.
+1. All changes to the Collective Agreements must be using the following procedure.
 1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal from a Member or Volunteer which—
 	1. has the support of at least 1 other Member or Volunteer, and
-	1. is not contrary to any other Collective Change made within the last 6 days.
+	1. does not go against any other Collective Change made within the last 6 days.
 1. The primary phase of the procedure, lasts at least 3 days during which Members should consider the initial proposal and may create alternative proposals.
 At the end of this phase a list of proposals is created by gathering—
 	1. the initial proposal and any alternative proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and